EvgeniyaRodionova/TMS_Diploma/README.md

 # Prerequisites
-It is assumed that you are running tests on the Linux operating system Possible options includes:
+It is assumed that you are running tests on the Linux operating system.

+Possible options includes:
 - Linux desktop (Mint Cinnamon recommended)
 - Windows 10/11 + WSL